Current Students

 Graduate Curriculum

-NDSU’s ME Department offers two graduate degrees in Mechanical Engineering: 1) Master of Science (M.S.) and 2) Doctor of Philosophy (Ph.D.).
+NDSU’s ME Department offers three graduate degrees in Mechanical Engineering: 1) Master of Engineering (M.ENGR), 2) Master of Science (M.S.) and 3) Doctor of Philosophy (Ph.D.).
 Mechanical Engineering is one of six engineering graduate programs in the College of Engineering (CoE).
-The others are Civil and Environmental Engineering (CEE), Industrial and Manufacturing Engineering (IME), Electrical and Computer Engineering (ECE), Construction Management and Engineering (CM&E), and Agricultural and Biosystems Engineering (ABEN).
+The others are Civil, Construction and Environmental Engineering (CCEE), Industrial and Manufacturing Engineering (IME), Electrical and Computer Engineering (ECE), Computer Science (CSci), and Agricultural and Biosystems Engineering (ABEN).

 The mission of the ME Department is to: